-As one would expect, all teachers at the new school were members of the Church of England and its affairs were overseen by a group including the vicar and church wardens.
+As one would expect in 1851, all teachers at the new school were members of the Church of England and its affairs were overseen by a group including the vicar, church wardens and a few other trustees.

 But what about the boys??

-In 1860 another piece of land in the Market Place area given by the Duke of Rutland — a devout member of the Church of England — was ear-marked for a new National Boys’ School, opened on Tuesday April 16th, 1861.
-(Number 2 on the map)
+In 1860 another piece of land in the Market Place area given by the Duke of Rutland — a devout member of the Church of England — was ear-marked for a new Boys’ National School, opened on Tuesday April 16th, 1861.
+(Number 2)